Here are four essential tips for protecting yourself online:

 Step 1: Enable Multi-Factor Authentication (MFA)

-Multifactor authentication is login process to make it more difficult for an unauthorized person to access your accounts.
+Multifactor authentication is a login process to make it more difficult for an unauthorized person to access your accounts.
 It requires two or more independent credentials, such as something you know, a password, and something you have, your mobile phone.
 Before a login is complete, a code is sent to your mobile device and requires you to input the code, thus proving you have access to the registered device.
 MFA has other variations and is one of the top ways that financial institutions, companies, and security experts provide consumers with the ability to protect their information online, which would require hackers to not only steal your password, but also your phone, or to gain access to another account, such as email, to break through your cybersecurity walls.
 This additional layer of security makes it exponentially more difficult for the bad guys to access your personal information and accounts.
 Using MFA is a simple step that can keep you from becoming the next victim.
 MFA is generally available to protect financial accounts, email accounts, and social accounts but is often optional, so if you don’t use MFA, check to see if it is available and be sure to enable it!

 Step 2: Use Strong Passwords

 Passwords are quite literally the key to your personal information.
 It is the safeguard to your online profiles and the often highly sensitive information that you provide in order to engage with online businesses.
 The problem is that criminals are intent on discovering your passwords, even using sophisticated technology to try to “crack” the code.
-The best way to ensure your account is difficult to crack is to have a complex password (i.e. upper and lower case letters, numbers, and symbols) that does not include things like your name, your date of birth, or the word “password.”
+The best way to ensure your account is difficult to crack is to have a complex password (i.e. upper- and lower-case letters, numbers and symbols) that does not include things like your name, your date of birth or the word “password.”
 It is shocking how frequently these easily guessable words are included.
 The average American consumer has over 100 web services that require a password.
 Typically, this means they are using the same passwords over and over, across a myriad of platforms.
 If there is a breach of a single vendor website and your password becomes known to the criminal black market, it can be used to try to hack into your other accounts.
-Having a unique password that is full of seemingly random letters, numbers, and symbols is the best way to ensure hackers can’t get into your accounts using data they can easily find on the internet.
+Having a unique password that is full of seemingly random letters, numbers and symbols is the best way to ensure hackers can’t get into your accounts using data they can easily find on the internet.
 Further, changing and updating your passwords on a more frequent basis can help ensure your accounts remain secure.
 Check out this article from the Federal Trade Commission to better understand the importance of strong and diverse passwords.
 As explained above, in addition to a password make sure you have Multi-Factor Authentication enabled on your online accounts whenever available.

 Step 3: Recognize and Report Phishing